-Recently, I went to a nearby farm and the ducks there were quite aggressive.
-The owner was quite petrified but was unable to do anything.
-So, she asked me to tell me how she can solve this problem.
-Hence, to help a friend out and to understand a little bit myself, I decided to search all about it and write a post on it.
+Recently, I went to a nearby farm and to my surprise the ducks there were so damn aggressive.
+The owner, an old friend of mine, was petrified but wasn’t able to do anything.
+She asked for my help but I was clueless as well.
+Hence, I cleared my schedule, took out my phone, and decided to search all about this in order to write a decent post.
 Here is what I found out.

 Do ducks bite?

 Ducks do bite.
 Male ducks, known as Drakes, bite more often than females.
-Ducks do not have hands and therefore communicate a lot by their bills.
+Ducks do not have hands and therefore communicate mostly with their bills.
 The ducklings, however, are a different case.
-They rarely bite unless they mistakenly think your hand as food.
+They rarely bite unless they mistakenly think that your hand is food.

 There are many misconceptions about duck behavior and not understanding all the complexities can create problems.
-Therefore, read this article entirely to understand everything nicely.
+Therefore, read this article entirely to understand everything in detail.

 Why do ducks bite?

 Ducks bite for a variety of reasons.
 Also, all bites are not the same.

 Ducks sometimes nibble to show affection and even to “beg” for food.
 If the biting is severe and uncontrollable, it could be because of two reasons.
 The first is that they are protecting their partner and her eggs from a big predator like you.

 Secondly, sometimes, as they live with humans for a long time, they may start understanding you as a potential partner.
 And hence, just like with other ducks during the mating ritual, they bite to make initiations and convey their readiness.

 Like most other birds, ducks do not have teeth.
 They have serrated bills with shapes similar to sawblades.
 Their bills look and work as teeth though.
 These bills are serrated to catch and grab underwater plantation.